SpiderMath/Random-Quote-Action/README.md

 ...
 ```

-If you are thinking about putting ANY content between these 2 comments, please do not, since they will be removed by the GitHub action<br>
+**Do not place any content between these 2 comments as they WILL be removed by the GitHub action** <br>

-Make a new file in `.github/workflows` under your root directory.
-The file name can be anything you wish to keep!
-The only requirement is that it **has** to be a `.yml` file.<br>
+After adding these comments, make a new [`yml`](https://www.freecodecamp.org/news/what-is-yaml-the-yml-file-format/) file in `.github/workflows` under your root directory.
+It can have any name that<br>

-For the sake of this example, let's just name it `action.yml`<br>
+For the sake of this example, let's just name it `random_programming_quote_action.yml`<br>

-Next, please put the following code in `action.yml`
+Next, please put the following code in that file.

 ```yml
 name: Random Programming Quote